Consultation | £300 |

 Advocacy / Observation | £200 |

-Draft Education Health Care Plan | £200 |
+Education Health Care Plan Application Support | £300 |

-We can support you in meetings in educational settings and support the complicated pathway of SEND paperwork.
+Observation in nursery, school and/or home - we can support you in meetings in educational settings and support the complicated pathway of SEND paperwork.

 At a time when their world can appear to be a confusing, frightening and upsetting place; when you have more questions than answers and don’t know where to go for help; we are here to provide practical support that can begin to make a positive change.
-We embrace difference and work flexibly and creatively to develop personalised approaches.
-We collaborate with colleagues from education, health, and social care, putting the needs of the child or young person at the centre of what we do.

 We work with children and young people who have not been identified as SEN as well as those who have.
 Through seeking our support, you are not necessarily identifying your child as having these.
 All parents want to give their child the best possible start and see them develop into happy, resilient, and thriving adults.
 However, there may be times where you feel your child is having difficulty in some areas of their development.
 As a parent you will want to know whether this is normal or if it is something you should be worried about, this is where we can help.